-Impact Resistance
+D. Impact Resistance

-Design and select materials to resist impact damage in accordance with code and the following additional requirements.
+Design and select materials to resist impact damage in accordance with code and the following requirements.
 Minimum performance values for individual shell elements are also specified in other sections of these standards.

 - 1. Design and select materials to minimize damage from windborne debris propelled at up to 35 mph (56 km/h). - 2.
-Design and select materials to resist damage from hail as large as 1/2 inch (12 mm). - 3.
-At elements adjacent to traffic lanes, design and select materials to resist damage from accidental passenger vehicle impacts at a maximum velocity of 5 mph (8 km/hr). - 4.
-Design and select materials to resist damage from perching, nesting and feeding birds.
+Design and select materials to resist damage from hail as large as half-inch (12 mm) in diameter. - 3.
+At elements adjacent to traffic lanes, design and select materials to resist damage from accidental passenger vehicle impacts at a maximum velocity of 5 mph (8 km/hr.). - 4.
+Design and select materials to resist damage from perching, nesting, and feeding birds.

-Wear Resistance
+E. Wear Resistance

-Design and select materials to provide resistance to normal wear-and-tear in accordance with code and the following additional requirements.
+Design and select materials to provide resistance to normal wear and tear in accordance with code as well as the following requirements.

-- 1. Design and select materials to minimize degradation from rubbing and scratching caused by pedestrians for elements within their reach. - 2.
-Design and select materials to minimize degradation caused by windblown sand, acid, and rain. - 3.
-Provide interior construction and fixtures with durability suitable for the degree and type of anticipated traffic in each space.

-Water and Corrosion Resistance
+- 1. Design and select materials to minimize degradation from rubbing and scratching - 2. caused by pedestrians for elements within their reach. - 3.
+Design and select materials to minimize degradation caused by windblown sand, acid, and rain. - 4.
+Provide interior construction and fixtures with a level of durability suitable for the degree and type of anticipated traffic in each space. - F. Water and Corrosion Resistance